 So I went to the jungles of Peru to be a part of a spiritual retreat hosted by Bernhard and Fred Clarke Alvarez.
 It was a time of deep reflection.
 No televisions, no traffic, no processed food, no 9 to 5 drudgery.
 We connected with nature, swam, hiked, visited a village by way of boat, ate wonderful cacao made by a beautiful Peruvian woman, and connected with one another over delicious, organic meals, sharing circles, dancing, Qi Gong, sound healing ceremonies, and a huachuma ceremony.
-It was beautiful how we were able to integrate and embody the first five days of self-work, workshops, and ceremonies with the four remaining days of the retreat.
+It was beautiful how we were able to integrate and embody the first five days of self-work, workshops, and ceremonies with the four remaining days of the retreat to integrate it all.
 The logistics of the events were brilliant.

 I was able to process repressed memories from childhood that no longer served their purpose for being hidden.
 I am still in awe of how the sounds of the beautiful music that Fred played touched us all to the core and connected with each of us on an individual level to orchestrate healing.
 The music danced with our pains and sufferings and helped us to leave them there on the dance floor with a forgiving “good-bye”.
 With all of this stored trauma removed it left room for me to begin the transition of healing.
 I went through a lot of turmoil to actually make it to the retreat, but I am so elated that I made it.
 I will NEVER be the same.
 There was a part of me that was fractured, disconnected.
 I’m still on my journey of healing, but I can see a little clearer, and feel a little deeper.
 And I made some great friends along the way!”